A Comparative Review of the JASP Statistical Software

 Generated R Code

 One of the aspects that most differentiates the various GUIs for R is the code they generate.
-If you decide you want to save code, what type of code is best for you?
-The base R code as provided by the R Commander which can teach you “classic” R?
+If you decide to save code, what type is best for you?
+The base R code as provided by the R Commander, which can teach you “classic” R?
 The tidyverse code generated by BlueSky Statistics?
 The completely transparent (and complex) traditional code provided by RKWard, which might be the best for budding R power users?

 Support for Programmers